 One of the largest company databases with more than 100 million people and 200 million company profiles.
 Delivered through the Dun & Bradstreet Data Cloud, D&B Hoovers’ data and insights help users accelerate revenue, manage risk, and lower cost.

 DiscoverOrg collects most of its data by interviewing and researching companies systematically a few times each year.
 The tool includes organizational charts and information about new projects and initiative.
-The solution is especially useful for sales teams targeting IT departments
+The solution is especially useful for business-to-business sales teams targeting IT departments

 InsideView’s aim is to position itself as a modern company database that integrates seamlessly with Microsoft Dynamics CRM, specifically.
 In addition to basic company and people data, InsideView also provides relevant news mentions and social media feeds of companies.